 3.1.
 CFDs (Contract for Difference)

 CFDs are the most popular method for retail day traders.
-A CFD is a contract with a broker where you agree to exchange the difference in an index’s price from when you open the trade to when you close it.
+A CFD is an agreement with a broker to exchange the difference in an index’s price from the moment the trade is opened to when it is closed.

 3.2.
 Futures